Kaimahi Whare Putunga

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Packhouse workers may do some or all of the following:

 - grade, pack and store produce according to market requirements

 - stack crates using forklifts

 - maintain equipment and machinery.

 Packhouse workers need to have knowledge of:

-- health, safety, and food laws and processes, including technical specifications about crops.
+- health, safety, and food laws and processes.

 - work regular business hours in the off season, but usually do shift work and extra hours during the harvest season